junxit/us-congress-bills-110/bill.md

 >       - **(iii)** providing ongoing training and technical assistance for existing recipients (as of the date of such training or assistance) of grants under subsection (a) and support and program planning and implementation assistance for new recipients of such grants;
 >       - **(iv)** providing professional development and personnel enhancement activities, including the provision of funds to recipients of grants under subsection (a) for the recruitment and retention of qualified staff with an appropriate level of education and experience; and
 >       - **(v)** providing professional development designed to increase program participation for underserved populations of eligible children.
-> - **(h)** *Center-Based Staff* The Secretary shall ensure that, not later than September 30, 2009, all teachers providing direct services to children and families participating in early Head Start programs located in early Head Start centers have a minimum of a child development associate credential, and have been trained (or have equivalent course work) in early childhood development
+> - **(h)** *Center-Based Staff* The Secretary shall ensure that, not later than September 30, 2009, all teachers providing direct services to children and families participating in early Head Start programs located in early Head Start centers have a minimum of a child development associate credential, and have been trained (or have equivalent course work) in early childhood development.
+> - **(i)** *Staff Qualifications and Development*
+>   - **(1)** *Home visitor staff standards* In order to further enhance the quality of home visiting services provided to families of children participating in home-based, center-based, or combination program options under this subchapter, the Secretary shall establish standards for training, qualifications, and the conduct of home visits for home visitor staff in Early Head Start programs.
+>   - **(2)** *Contents of standards* The standards for training, qualifications, and the conduct of home visits shall include content related to—
+>     - **(A)** structured child-focused home visiting that promotes parents’ ability to support the child’s cognitive, social, emotional, and physical development;
+>     - **(B)** effective strengths-based parent education, including methods to encourage parents as their child’s first teachers;
+>     - **(C)** early childhood development with respect to children from birth through age 3;
+>     - **(D)** methods to help parents promote emergent literacy in their children from birth through age 3;
+>     - **(E)** ascertaining what health and developmental services the family receives and working with these providers to eliminate gaps in service by offering annual health, vision, hearing, and developmental screening for children from birth to entry into kindergarten, when needed;
+>     - **(F)** strategies for helping families coping with crisis; and
+>     - **(G)** the relationship of health and well-being of pregnant women to prenatal and early child development.

 ## § 14.
 Parental consent requirement for health care services